JKanadys01/Engineering_Thesis/README.md

 - Hand gesture recognition based on sensor data
 - Sensor fusion for improved accuracy
 - Modular and expandable codebase
+- Separate program for testing gesture detection using the DTW (Dynamic Time Warping) algorithm, implemented solely in the Arduino IDE

 ## 🖼️ Preview